Beware of These Student Loan Forgiveness and Repayment Scams

 Are All Student Loan Forgiveness Calls a Scam?

 In a short answer, yes.
 Many unethical companies will use a student loan relief helpline to manipulate individuals struggling with their loans.
 They will make offers and charge fees to enroll you in federal programs that were free in the first place.
 When it comes to your federal student loans, you should never need to pay a third-party company to receive assistance.

 While there is certainly a difference between an illegal scam and simply paying for something you don’t need, many so-called “debt relief” agencies additionally mislead people by wrongly claiming to work with the Department of Education, falsely promising to forgive loans and violating telemarketing and communications laws.

-To combat these scams, the Federal Trade Commission has even launched a nationwide initiative called “Operation Game of Loans” to file criminal complaints against companies who break the law.
-Sadly, people still fall victim to these scams every day.
+To combat these student loan scams, the Federal Trade Commission has even launched a nationwide initiative called “Operation Game of Loans” to file criminal complaints against companies who break the law.
+Sadly, people still fall victim to these student loan scam calls every day.